Bar-Dev/Greenway/README.md

 ### Content

-All content in this web app was written by me.
+All content in this web app was written by me or code that was altered or acknowledged in this ReadMe.

 ### Media